Skip to main content

 Cons

-Raises your risk for infections
+• Can raise your risk of infections

 Pharmacist tips for Ocrevus (ocrelizumab)